Death of a shareholder: intestacy

 The importance of properly drafted articles and shareholders’ agreement

 Without these there is a risk that you could end up in business with someone unexpected.
 For example, if you set up your company with your sister, would you be comfortable running that company with your brother-in-law or a niece or nephew should the unthinkable happen?

 There is a high possibility that if a shareholder dies without a Will, the intestacy rules will not accord with the provisions of the articles of association or shareholders agreement.

 To protect against this eventuality, it is possible to include provisions in your articles of association or a shareholders’ agreement whereby, upon death, shares cannot be transferred to a third party and instead are transferred to the remaining shareholders or be bought back by the company.
 This would mean that the legal title to the shares could not be transferred, under the intestacy rules, without the consent of the surviving shareholders.

 These pre-emption rights can, in some circumstances, be backed by an insurance policy so that the surviving shareholders have funds available to purchase the deceased’s shares.
 This means that the inheriting party, under the intestacy rules, receives some value for those shares but not the shares themselves.

 Having the correct procedures in place, with regards to succession, is an important subject for any company.
-If you would like to discuss these matters further please contact Lottie Fletcher in our Corporate Banking and Finance Team or Jan Tyler in our Private Client Advisory Team.
+If you would like to discuss these matters further please contact Phillip Hopkins in our Corporate Banking and Finance Team or our Private Client Advisory Team.
 The content of this article is for general information only.

 This article is from the March 2018 issue of The Family Business, our newsletter for those working within family-owned businesses.
 To download the latest issue, please visit the newsletter section of our website.
 Law covered as at March 2018.